 New Mexico Living Wills and Advance Healthcare Directives

-In New Mexico, the statutory advance healthcare directive takes the place of a living will.
+In Albuquerque, both an advance healthcare directive and a living will address healthcare decisions.
+However, an advance healthcare directive is a broader document that includes a living will component and designates a healthcare agent to make medical decisions for you.
+A living will, known as an “Instruction Directive” in New Mexico, is more specific and primarily focuses on end-of-life decisions but does not appoint a healthcare agent.
+The statutory advance healthcare directive takes the place of a living will in New Mexico.
 Therefore, while you may have heard of living wills and you may have been told that you need one, in New Mexico only the advance healthcare directive is authorized by statute and required.

-Some doctors, hospitals, and health insurance companies offer their own forms for an advance healthcare directive.
+Some doctors, hospitals, and health insurance companies offer their own forms for these types of documents.
 These forms are most likely legally sufficient, but signing multiple different forms with multiple providers raises the possibility of confusion if the forms do not have identical provisions and/or you do not fill them all out the same way.
 It is best to complete one legally valid form and provide it to healthcare providers as appropriate.

 Who Needs an Advance Healthcare Directive in New Mexico?